ElinaHus/demo-ripo/README.md

 # demo
-some description
+some description!

-github has many shortcuts for text in .md file readme is a default file that presents in every github project
+GitHub has many shortcuts for text in .md file readme is a default file that presents in every github project